 Obtaining a low body fat percentage and getting into shape is only half the battle overall.
 Often times, many people reach their goals, only to fall off the fitness and nutrition bandwagon and regain the weight and body fat they spent months losing.
 Use these tips to ditch the seasonal weight gain and stay lean year round.
+Another way of not falling out of track is by using a corset waist trainer during the day, that way you will be taking care of your body while doing your daily duties.

 1. Monitor Your Nutrition